marciof/Eon/specification/specification.md

 - *Zero or more than two arguments:* returns `(debug \parameter-mismatch)`
 - *`bindings` argument isn't a prototype of nor a map:* returns `(debug \prototype-mismatch)`
-- *`expression` argument is a prototype of or a function that's empty or doesn't have a valid function as its first element:* returns `(debug \undefined-result)`

 ### Examples